 They also have an interesting organization system, with all allergens and ingredients listed.
 So if you are gluten free, you can filter by gluten free options.
 Other options to filter include low carb option, stovetop only, spicy, quick-prep, low calorie, gluten free, and meat-focused.
 Other allergens are not available in the filters, but you'll see if there are things like eggs and milk in the food details under the “allergens” section.

 Plated came in a slighted smaller box than I'm used to.
 Everything was packed much tighter, so I had the impression that I was getting smaller portions that with other meal kits.
 This turned out to not be the case!
 All meals were able to fill me up, even though I'm a full grown man that does moderate exercise daily.

 The packaging was slightly unattractive, which was a bit of a put-off in the beginning.
-The green plastic is probably some kind of recycled plastic, or environmental friendly packaging (guessing), so I forgave them.
-I have to admit, Plated didn’t make a great impression on me!
+The green plastic is probably some kind of recycled plastic, or environmentally friendly packaging (guessing), so I forgave them.
+I have to admit, Plated didn't make a great impression on me!
 Also, the pineapple from one of the recipes leaked in the box, and the avocado came bruised.

 I was convinced I was getting lower quality ingredients, and less of them.
 Luckily, they exceeded my expectations and become one of my favorite meal kit services due to their unique and delicious recipes!